 Adaptive behavior and population dynamics

-Understanding the effects of adaptive behavior in simple and complex food webs is important in the search for mechanisms that maintain ecosystem structure and biodiversity in general.
+Understanding the effects of adaptive behavior in interaction webs is important in the search for mechanisms that maintain ecosystem structure and biodiversity.
 Our research focuses on mathematical modelling of the interplay of adaptive animal behavior and population dynamics.
-Behavioral aspects such as changes of prey behavior under predation risk, adaptive habitat selection, and optimal foraging, including trade-offs in host-parasitoid interactions, have been shown to strongly affect dynamics, stability, and persistence of populations.
-Through evolutionary game theory and theory of differential equations and inclusions, we define and search for evolutionarily stable strategies and study consequences of such adaptive behavior on population dynamics.
-Also, theoretically derived behavioral strategies serve as null hypotheses for adequate optimal foraging and habitat selection experiments.
+Behavioral aspects such as changes of prey behavior under predation risk, adaptive habitat selection, optimal foraging, have been shown to strongly affect dynamics, stability, and persistence of populations.
+Using methods of the evolutionary game theory we study complex feedbacks between adaptive behaviors and stability and persistence of simple interaction networks including both negative (e.g., predation, competition) and positive (e.g., pollination) interactions.

 Dynamics of structured populations